cmusatyalab/wcacourse/README.md

 Take video(s) of a total of 1-2 minutes in length using your smartphone camera.
 Videos should contain the all the objects individually and the sub-assemblies of objects.  <NEED SOME HELP WITH THIS>

 ### *Pro Tips*
-* Take your videos from a variety of directions and orientations
+* Take your videos from a variety of directions and orientations.
-* When creating the videos, use the same background and lighting that you will be use when running the application
+* When creating the videos, use the same background and lighting that you will be use when running the application.

 ## Video Upload
 Using the browser on the smartphone: